manuparra/FreeIPA/README.md

 `192.168.10.200 ipa.centos.local ipa`
 4. Download and install freeIPA packages with:
 `yum install ipa-server bind-dyndb-ldap ipa-server-dns`
-5. Install and set freeIPA services:
+5. Install and set freeIPA services.
+Follow the questions in `ipa-server-install --setup-dns`
-`ipa-server-install --setup-dns`
 6. Start authentication:
 `kinit admin`
 7. Set default shell for the users:
 `ipa config-mod --defaultshell=/bin/bash`
-8. Create a few users: `ipa user-add manuparra --first=Manuel --last=Parra --password`

-- Create the home folder for the user created:`mkdir -m0750 -p /home/mparra`
-- Set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by item `8`
+8. Create a few users: `ipa user-add manuparra --first=Manuel --last=Parra --password` .
+Create the home folder for the user created:`mkdir -m0750 -p /home/mparra` and set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by item `8`
 9. Check if IPA works.
 Exit of the server and try to connect: `ssh manuparra@192.168.10.220` If it is working, ssh ask to you about change your password and retype it twice.
 If you can access to the server, IPA server is Working.